ahmadrafidev/ahmadrafidev/README.md

 ### 🧑‍💻 Currently Crafting Code

 - [Budgeting App](https://github.com/ahmadrafidev/budgeting-app): App to make it easy to know more your spending.
-- [Astra: The UI](https://github.com/ahmadrafidev/astra): A building blocks of the web
+- [Astra UI](https://github.com/ahmadrafidev/astra): The building blocks of the web
 - [SWE Learning Journey](https://ahmadrafidev-learning.vercel.app/): Simple static website for documenting my personal learning in the area of software engineering.

 ## 🗄 Journey Through Tech